 Voting screen (isoloir)

-The place at the polling station where a voter goes to mark the ballot in private.
+At the polling station, the privacy barrier that shields from view the place where a voter goes to mark the ballot.
 There should be nothing on the table behind the voting screen but a pencil for use in marking the ballot.

 Voting template (gabarit de vote)